-Rhea Lewis is a Policy Associate at the Louisiana Policy Institute for Children.
+Rhea Lewis is a Policy Analyst at the Louisiana Policy Institute for Children.
 She is a designer, collaborator, and implementer and her skillsets include writing, research, graphic design, and event planning, and strong program and project management.

 Previously, Rhea worked at Converge, a national social justice consulting firm based in New Orleans, Louisiana.
 Her portfolio included managing a three-year Diversity, Equity, and Inclusion (DEI) initiative for community organizations in Northwest Arkansas, organizing local and national funders to invest in criminal justice and climate justice work in the Greater New Orleans area, providing strategic fundraising support to local nonprofits, and coordinating the New Orleans Youth Program Quality Initiative (NOLA YPQI), a city-wide effort to increase the quality of youth programs available to young people across New Orleans.